 1/3cup(75-80 mL) lime juice, plus 1 extra lime for finishing

 Freshly cracked black pepper to taste

 1pint(~300g) cherry tomatoes, sliced in half or quarters

 1(15-ounce/440g) can of cannellini beans (or navy beans, or chickpeas), drained and rinsed

 In a large bowl, mix together the thinly sliced red onions, thinly sliced jalapeños, 1/3 cup lime juice, and 3 tablespoons of the extra virgin olive oil.
 Season with kosher salt and black pepper and let the mixture marinate for at least 20 minutes, or up to 1 hour.
 This helps soften the onion’s texture, as well as mellow its pungency.

 Heat a large cast iron skillet over medium-high heat with the remaining 1 1/2 tablespoons of the extra virgin olive oil.
-Add the remaining half of the corn kernels.
+Add HALF of the corn kernels.
 Cook the corn for 3-5 minutes until charred in spots, tossing just once or twice to get a nice char on them.
 If you are using the paprika, add the paprika during the last 2 minutes of cooking and toss to combine.1.
 NOTE: If you don’t have a large-sized cast iron skillet, cook the corn in two batches to get the most even browning.
 You might need to add a tiny bit more oil if you do this.